natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

 Module telnetlib
 ----------------

 Module telnetlib is part of standard Python library.
 This is telnet client implementation.

 .. note::

     It is also possible to connect via telnet using pexpect.
-Plus of telnetlib is that this module is part of standard Python library.
+The advantage of telnetlib is that this module is part of standard Python library.

 Telnetlib resembles pexpect but has several differences.
 The most notable difference is that telnetlib requires a transfer of a byte string, rather than normal one.

 Connection is performed as follows: